ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 ````
 ![alt text](images/Q6_1_result.png)

-However for the current Hive version 1.1 a workaround with insert override statement was used to perform the equivalent delete operation.
+However, for the current Hive version 1.1 a workaround with insert override statement was used to perform the equivalent delete operation.
 Below is the execution of the same.

 ````sql
 INSERT OVERWRITE TABLE carlocation